 to use "out of the box".
 Sizes vary from pints and quarts to 5 & 10 lb. boxes.
 Our frozen blueberries (5 & 10 lb. boxes) are available year round.
 From our kitchen we produce not only blueberry jams and jellies but also, syrup, BBQ sauce, vinaigrette, and pie filling etc..
 Sugar-free jam and syrup are also available.
 Honey lovers find our delicious blueberry blossom honey especially tasty.
 Wedding favors from our kitchen add a truly unique gift for friends and family both near and far.

-We are at the market on Tuesday and Saturdays from late-July through August.
+We are at the market on Tuesday and Saturdays from late-July through August and periodically at the winter market.
 Our frozen blueberries and kitchen products are available year round so when you run out give us a call and keep eating blueberries!

 In todays rush for one-stop convenience shopping and year-round availability

 of foods from the global marketplace, our communities all too often have lost touch with

 the productivity of our local small farms.
 And the small scale grower has lost the

 connection with markets of appropriate scale.
 The Orono Farmers Market offers a solution

 where 100% of the money shoppers spend goes directly to the local farmer.